instructor-ai/instructor/docs/concepts/caching.md

 1. Using `time.perf_counter()` to measure the time taken to run the function is better than using `time.time()` because it's more accurate and less susceptible to system clock changes.
 2. The second time we call `extract`, the result is returned from the cache, and the function is not called.
 3. The second call to `extract` is much faster because the result is returned from the cache!

+!!! warning "Changing the Model does not Invalidate the Cache"

+    Note that changing the model does not invalidate the cache.
+This is because the cache key is based on the function's name and arguments, not the model.
+This means that if we change the model, the cache will still return the old result.

+Now we can call `extract` multiple times with the same argument, and the result will be cached in memory for faster access.

 **Benefits**: Easy to implement, provides fast access due to in-memory storage, and requires no additional libraries.